at15/bop-bpf/README.md

 Lang

-- it's a limited subset of C for BPF code
+- BPF code can be written in a limited subset of C
 - [ ] for user space language, currently I'd prefer Go because
   - it's easy to learn, faster to write, and cloud native
   - you can't reuse user space code inside bpf code